sferik/twitter-ruby/README.md

 * `#profile_image_url`
 * `#profile_image_url_https`

-These attributes can be accessed on the `Twitter::User` object, returned through the `#user` method.
+These attributes can be accessed via the `Twitter::User` object, returned through the `#user` method.

 ### Users